Taurus TH9 Review: Is This Budget Gun Worth It?

 The TH9C comes with adjustable rear sights, which is a nice touch.
 They were sturdy and gave me a clear view of my target.
 On the range, I was able to adjust the aim accurately without any issues.
 Plus, the sights stayed put, even after lots of shooting.
 However, some of my friends told me that they had to adjust the rear sight out of the box for better accuracy.
 But I personally don’t think it’s a big deal, you’ll get better accuracy after shooting some rounds with it.

 Speaking of the magazine release mechanism on the Taurus TH9C, I found it to be responsive and intuitive.
 It allowed me to make quick magazine changes with minimal effort.
-The magazine release button was well-positioned and easy to operate, contributing to smooth reloads without compromising my shooting grip.
+The mag release button was well-positioned and easy to operate, contributing to smooth reloads without compromising my shooting grip.
 However, I had some occasional instances of unintentional magazine ejection because of the button’s slightly protruding nature.
 Though it didn’t happen often during my testing, it’s something to be mindful of, especially in high-pressure shooting situations.

 Budget-friendly is the theme with this Taurus both in price and in application.
 I’d say the finish on the slide and barrel may not be admirable a few years into ownership.
 Plus, the controls might even feel like they’re from a toy gun, but they work.
 For less than $300 there’s not much room to complain about such trivial traits, and I don’t think the target will complain either.
 A 9mm projectile is going to exit the TH9C with the same speed and force it would any other pistols with a 3.5” barrel and perform just the same on impact.